ultraleap/UnrealPlugin/README.md

 ![](https://i.imgur.com/TbZfr59.png)

-Once done, turn on **Detect Hand Rotation During Auto Mapping**, hit the **Auto map** button.
+Once done, turn on **Detect Hand Rotation During Auto Mapping** and hit the **Auto map** button.
 New class defaults will now be created if bones were mapped successfully.

 ![](https://i.imgur.com/DcQhRXX.png)

 Once auto mapped, compile the blueprint to see the results.
-After the compile you'll also see a lot of values auto-filled in your ```anim preview editor``` window
+After the compile you'll see a lot of values auto-filled in your ```anim preview editor``` window

 ![](https://i.imgur.com/rRBsReU.png)